KeidsID/screen_pal/policies/privacy-policy.md

 may request to exercise your applicable access, rectification, cancellation, and/or objection rights.

-## Changes to This Privacy Policy
+## Changes

-We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update this policy from time to time.
+We will notify you of any changes by posting the new policy online on this page, and if the changes are significant, we will provide a more prominent notice.
+It is your responsibility to read this Privacy Policy carefully and review any changes that may have been made.
+Because changes will be posted on this page, we encourage you to check this page regularly.

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at keidscode@gmail.com.
+If you have any questions about our Privacy Policy, do not hesitate to contact us at keidscode@gmail.com.